SEND Information Report 2018 -19

 The school follows the graduated response to identifying and supporting children with SEND as outlined in the SEND Code of Practice (January 2015).
 We follow the four part cycle of assess, plan, do, review for all children.

 If a teacher feels a child may need extra support they will consult with the school SENCo and the child’s parents.
-We have four special needs assistants and two learning mentors in school who may work with the child and contribute to these discussions.
+We have three special needs assistants and two learning mentors in school who may work with the child and contribute to these discussions.

 During their time at Southglade, we continually monitor the progress of all children in order to aid the identification of pupils with SEND.
 Continuous monitoring of children with SEND will help to ensure that they are able to reach their full potential.
 It will also enable the school to put in appropriate support.
 The effectiveness of this support will be constantly reviewed.
 All staff have access to SEND referral forms, which identifies any concerns or worries.
 The SENCo will look at each case individually and discuss the appropriate support for that child with all involved.